Frequently Asked Questions

 Can I make rental income?

-Rental income is a major benefit of having an ADU or JADU on your property – for many people, it supplements their fixed income and provides an opportunity to grow their savings.
+Rental income is a major benefit of having an ADU or JADU on your property – for many people, it provides flexibility in their budget or an opportunity to grow their savings.
 Remember, short-term rentals are prohibited.

 Make sure to consider potential income when planning the finances for your project.